It’s the little things

 We are a rich, diverse, K to 12 learning community, where Christian faith permeates all aspects of school life, including how we bring learning to life and in the relationships that we share.

-Our heart is to nurture all students, both the academic high-flyer and the student who struggles.
+Our heart is to nurture all students, regardless of ability, skill or interest.
 Here, all students are loved and valued for who they are, not just what they can do.

 Families are at the heart of our school.
 We believe the relationship between you and your school is pivotal to a child’s growth.
 We are about developing young men and women to enjoy all of God’s good gifts; to love learning and to work together to build community.

 It’s the little things that set us apart, like knowing every child by name and teachers who get to know students as individuals.
 It’s in the community that’s built on cooperation rather than competition.
 It echoes in the laughter, the friendships and the engagement.

 We believe that these things make us a place of learning like no other.

 NCS is committed to being an affordable school.
 We strive to keep fees at their lowest possible level, knowing that you make significant sacrifices to send your children to the school.
 At the same time, we are committed to providing your children with the best possible education and facilities in which to learn.
 This means that we must carefully steward the resources that we have to ensure maximum benefit to students.

 The school offers generous sibling discounts.

 Our tuition fee is an ‘all inclusive’ package that includes tuition, sport camps and excursions.